|

 It was a nice milk snake.
 He was a little dull colored and a little

-We soon continued on to find 4 more prairie ring-necked snakes.
-We
+soon continued on to find 4 more prairie ring-necked snakes.
+We saw

-saw large hail but no tornadoes later in the day.
-A total of 5
+large hail but no tornadoes.
+A total of 5 snakes.

 |